davesteele/pihut-xmas-asyncio/README.md

 ## How to Use It

+The script requires the rpi.gpio, which may not be installed by default

+    sudo apt-get update
+    sudo apt-get install rpi.gpio

 Run '*./xmas.py*' to see the lights blink.

 Change the constants in the script to change the blink parameters.